Food & Dining

 The Beverly

 The menu at this Grant Park sports bar is a mix of classic American grub and Caribbean fare, so when the chicken nuggets and wings get old, opt instead for the rasta pasta or a jerk chicken sandwich.
 The full bar includes cocktails like the Coconut Rush, a tropical twist on the espresso martini with coconut rum and Creole orgeat.
-You’ll find a variety of sports playing here, including Premier League games featuring an appearance from British pop-up, Brunch Innit.

 Go here for: Caribbean-inspired food, cocktails